microsoft/CameraTraps/api/batch_processing/README.md

 Note that the `vehicle` class (available in Mega Detector version 4 or later) is number 4.
 Class number 3 (group) is not included in training and should be ignored (and so should any other class labels not listed here) if it shows up in the result.

 When the detector model detects no animal (or person or vehicle), the confidence is shown as 0.0 (not confident that there is an object of interest) and the detection column is an empty list.

+All detections above confidence threshold 0.05 are recorded in the output file.

 ## 3. Post-processing tools